Navigation

 602-274-2660

 Sandwiched between a couple of stores on a nondescript strip mall on Central Avenue just south of Camelback Road, this iconic record store is one of the premier places in metro Phoenix to shop for used vinyl.
-Nearly every inch of wall space in this iconic record store is covered in used vinyl ranging price and quality.
+Nearly every inch of wall space in this iconic record store is covered in used vinyl ranging in price and quality.

 Tracks in Wax has been in operation since 1982 and has long been one of the best shops for buying and selling used vinyl in the Valley.
-The shop stocks a large collection of used vinyl in various genres including hard-to-find comedy, soundtrack, and international records.
+The shop stocks a large collection of used vinyl in various genres, including hard-to-find comedy, soundtrack, and international records.
 Rare vinyl is always in constant supply, and simply walking through the store and admiring the singles and EPs push-pinned to the walls is a joy in itself.

 A large and often unnoticed piece of their stock is the vast collection of used 45s and singles.
 While Tracks in Wax’s stock in used vinyl is vast, quality can often be an issue, so make sure you give the record a spin on the listening station before making a purchase.